 - Build the foundation knowledge required for the Scrum Master or Scrum Product Owner courses.

-- Rules of Scrum
+- Scrum basics

 - Generally Accepted Scrum Practices